MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-sap-erp-easy-button.md

 The **Available Policies** view lists Conditional Access policies without user-based actions.

 The **Selected Policies** view lists policies targeting cloud apps.
-You can't deselect these policies, nor move them to the Available Policies list because they're enforced at the tenant level.
+You can't deselect policies enforced at the tenant level, nor move them to the Available Policies list.

 To select a policy for the application being published: